Connected Devices

 Securing Network Connected Devices

-Sepio’s trafficless CPS Protection Platform, offers unmatched visibility and control over all IT, OT, IoT, connected and peripheral devices.
-By leveraging physical layer data, Sepio detects and mitigates risks in real time, without relying on network traffic.
+Sepio’s Cyber Physical System Protection Platform, offers the best view over all IT, OT, IoT, connected devices.
+By analyzing physical layer data, Sepio detects risks in real time, without depending on network traffic.
+As a result, you gain faster, more reliable threat detection across your entire environment.

-Organizations gain granular policy control to automate threat mitigation, seamlessly integrating with NAC, SOAR, and other tools.
-Sepio’s scalable, lightweight architecture ensures low overhead and rapid deployment, transforming asset risk management with precision, speed, and efficiency.
+With Sepio, organizations gain policy control to automatically reduce threats.
+Furthermore, the platform integrates smoothly with NAC, SOAR, and other tools.
+Thanks to its scalable and lightweight architecture, Sepio ensures rapid installation, transforming asset risk management with both speed and efficiency.

 Take Action to Secure your Network